jph98/scripts/scala-snippets.md

 You don't need to specify the parenthesis for the method

     def greet() = println("Hello World")
     def max(x: Int, y: Int) = if (x < y) println("y> " + y) else println("x> " + x)

+Apply the map function with the following:

+    val numbers = List(2,4,6)
+    numbers.map(x => x * x)

+or replace the expression with a function call, in this case square:

+    numbers.map(square)

 Collections
 ------